stepper1029/Reversi/README.md

 an error if it cannot return a move.
 Players have an InfallibleReversiStrategy field.
 All strategy objects work by taking in a list of valid moves to choose from and filtering through the list based on its particular strategy, and then breaking ties.
-Ties are currently broken by choosing the uppermost, leftmost option.
-Strategies can be com
+Ties are currently broken by choosing the uppermost, leftmost option, which is the purpose of the TopLeftComparator.
+Strategies can be composed dynamically, allowing us to mix and match between them.

 There are 4 specific strategy classes:
-- MostPieces: chooses the move with the most pieces
+- MostPieces: chooses the move that flips the most pieces
--
+- AvoidCornerAdjacent: chooses moves that are not next to one of the six corners
+- ChooseCorners: chooses moves that are in one of the six corners
+- MiniMax: tries to minimize the scoring options for the other player

 ### Player:
 The Player interface has two methods: play and getColor. play allows the player to choose a move,